Ex-inmates: Torture rife in prisons run by Yemen rebels

 Weeks later, Houthi security officials grabbed the man again.
 They searched his phone and found the photo.

-Militiamen stormed the hospital, blindfolded Baakar and hustled him away in a pickup truck.
+Militiamen stormed the hospital in the port city of Hodeida, blindfolded Baakar and hustled him away in a pickup truck.
 Because he’d given medical help to an enemy of the Houthis, they told him, he was now their enemy too.
-He spent 18 months in prisons within the expanse of Yemen controlled by the Houthis.
-He says they burned him, beat him and chained him to the ceiling by his wrists for 50 days until they thought he was dead.
+After his arrest in mid-2016, he spent 18 months imprisoned.
+During that time, he says, they burned him, beat him and chained him to the ceiling by his wrists.

-Baakar and his patient are among thousands of people who have been imprisoned by the Houthi militia during the four years of Yemen’s grinding civil war.
-Many of them, an Associated Press investigation has found, have suffered extreme torture — being smashed in their faces with batons, hung from chains by their wrists or genitals for weeks at a time, and scorched with acid.
+Baakar and his patient are among thousands imprisoned by Houthi rebels during Yemen’s four-year civil war.
+Many of them, an Associated Press investigation found, suffered extreme torture — smashed in their faces with batons, hung by their wrists or genitals for weeks at a time or scorched with acid.

-These accounts underscore the significance of a prisoner-swap agreement reached Thursday at the start of United Nations-sponsored peace talks in Sweden between the Houthi rebels and the Yemeni government backed by Saudi Arabia and the United States.
+These accounts underscore the significance of an agreement on a prisoner swap reached in Sweden on Thursday at the start of U.N.-sponsored peace talks between Yemen’s Shiite Houthi rebels and the Yemeni government, backed by Saudi Arabia and the United States.
+As a trust-building measure, the two sides agreed to release several thousand prisoners, though details still must be hammered out.

-As a confidence-building measure, the two sides agreed to release thousands of prisoners, though details must still be hammered out.
-But while the coalition side would release captured Houthi fighters, the rebels would largely free civilians who, like Baakar, were imprisoned in brutal sweeps aimed at suppressing opposition and obtaining captives who could be traded for ransom or exchanged for Houthi fighters held by the other side.
+But while the government would release captured Houthi fighters, the rebels would largely free civilians who, like Baakar, were imprisoned during sweeps aimed at suppressing opposition and obtaining captives who could be traded for ransom or exchanged for Houthi fighters held by the other side.